A recent study published by JAMA found a potential link between fluoride in the water

 At Making You Smile we believe in prevention and we will spend a lot of time with every new and existing patients to customize a prevention plan to fit their oral health needs.

 Screening for oral cancer is conducted every six months during your teeth cleaning appointment at our office.
 We look at the lips, cheeks, gums, tongue, under the tongue, and at the back of the mouth for any white or red changes.
-This routine examination is done regularly and at no charge.
+This routine examination is done regularly and at no charge when paired with your regular dental exam.
 If something unusual is detected visually, it will prompt further examination.

 Early detection and treatment may well be the key to a complete recovery.
 If you have any questions, please let us know, Dr. Jalbout will provide you with the best possible care.